|Nutrition Facts (per serving)|

 In this recipe, cocoa powder is combined with the rest of the ingredients, which include whole milk, sugar, heavy cream, and vanilla extract, which keeps it simple.
-Although delicious served as is, there are many mix-ins that you can add to increase the flavor.
-Fold in a ribbon of chocolate syrup after the ice cream is frozen, add a handful of chocolate chips, or even add a few roughly chopped chocolate sandwich cookies.
-Double up the chocolate goodness.
+Although delicious served as is, there are many mix-ins that you can add to this recipe to enhance the flavor.
+Fold in a ribbon of chocolate syrup after the ice cream is frozen, add a handful of chocolate chips, or even toss in a few roughly chopped chocolate sandwich cookies to up the chocolate factor to your liking.

 1 1/2 cups whole milk